 What to Expect

-- You will speak with our Access Nurse to schedule your appointment and discuss any questions you have.
+- You will speak with our Patient Navigator to schedule your appointment and discuss any questions you have.
 She will ask you some questions about your medical history and about any prior scans you may have had.
 If you had scans outside of Mass General Brigham, we will request those imaging studies to be sent to us for review.

 - There is no special preparation for your appointment, as it is a consultation with one of our specialists.
 There will not be any additional procedures performed on this day.